 Because Justworks reports state unemployment taxes on your behalf, you’ll need to provide us with some key pieces of information prior to joining our platform.
 Here are the steps to do that.

-Exempt employees in Alaska are required to be paid a minimum salary of at least the state exempt salary threshold in order to maintain their exempt status.
+Certain employees considered exempt from minimum wage and overtime requirements in Alaska are required to be paid a minimum salary of at least the state exempt salary threshold in order to maintain their exempt status.
 The exempt salary threshold in Alaska is tied to minimum wage, and reflects a salary of two times the minimum wage, assuming a 40-hour workweek.

 For example, if the applicable state minimum wage is $9.89 per hour, an exempt employee must be paid at least $791.20 per week ( $9.89 x 2= $19.78 x 40 hours), or $41,142.40 annually.